 ^{32.} The -tawari has disappeared as a social relation but not as a category.
 The Kanamari of the Itaquaí today sometimes call the Panoan-speaking Matis, who live on a tributary of the Itaquaí River, "our -tawari" (tyo-tawari).
 This usage differentiates the Matis (also called Paca-dyapa), who are considered harmless by the Kanamari, from other Panoan-speaking people, most of whom are classed as ityowa todioki, "those who make enemies of us."
 While this terminology indicates the potential for alliances between the Matis and the Kanamari, perhaps indicating where new horizontal relations might develop in the future, it does not register any sort of ongoing, institutionalized relation in the present.
 The Kanamari only meet the Matis sporadically in the nearby town, and mutual visiting was inexistent during my fieldwork.
 The term -tawari is also currently used nonreciprocally, since the Matis, who do not understand the Kanamari language, do not call the Kanamari by this term.
-Some indications suggest that -tawari-like relations between the Matis and the Kanamari may be significantly older than these contemporary interactions (Erikson 2007).
+Some indications suggest that -tawari-like relations between the Matis and the Kanamari language, 2007).